Hunintuitive/hunintuitive.github.io/content/en/authors/admin/_index.md

 ## About Me

-Hunor Becsi is a dynamic and experienced professional with a wide range of skills in IT, customer service, quality assurance, sales, procurement, human resources and many other areas of expertise and skills.
-He thrives in emerging industries and is eager to take on new challenges.
-His innate curiosity drives his continuous quest for knowledge and professional development.
-He is committed to excellence, hard work, integrity, and reliability, which embody his core values.
-As a private person, he is also open and curious, seeking to approach the world around him in a loving and respectful way, committed to kindness, fairness and justice.
-It is particularly important for him to value the innocence and positive qualities of the inner child, which help to make the world a more colorful and joyful place.
-With a passion for learning and a proactive approach to problem solving, he is eager to apply his talents in innovative environments and contribute to organizational success wherever he serves.
+I am someone who values learning, growth, and meaningful connections with others.
+My professional journey has taken me through IT, customer service, quality assurance, sales, procurement, human resources, and other fields, each teaching me valuable lessons about people, collaboration, and problem-solving.

+I strive to approach life with curiosity, kindness, and integrity, seeking to bring compassion and fairness into everything I do.
+I try to stay connected to the positive qualities of my “inner child” - creativity, wonder, and joy - believing that small acts of care and respect can make the world a little brighter.

+Above all, my goal is to use what I learn to support others, contribute positively to my community, and continue becoming a better version of myself - one step at a time.